Gengar003/ubuntu-zcash-mining-rig/README.md

 In this case, use the `--nvidia-ubuntu-version` flag to provide the correct identifier, e.g. `--nvidia-ubuntu-version 1704`.

 The script will instruct you to do this if necessary.

+*Note:*

+Nvidia driver installation itself is _not_ actully idempotent; the script leaves a breadcrumb in `~/.nvidia-version` so it can know if the correct drivers have already been installed and skip installing them if they are already present.

 `10-rig.sh`
 -------------------------